 In different tales in different parts of the world, the grail was considered to be a bowl, a dish, a platter, or even a regular stone with mystical powers of spiritual abundance.
 According to numerous historical sources, the Valencia Holy Grail is an artifact that was discovered in the late 12th century and with plenty of evidence pointing to the fact that this is the original grail used at the last supper.
 But before we give you more details about this, let’s cover some history…

 According to numerous historic sources, the Holy Chalice of Valencia dates back to Greco-Roman times but this isn’t officially confirmed.
 It’s likely that St. Peter (the first pope) took the cup to Rome after the death of Christ where it stayed until the 250s when Emperor Valerian started persecuting Christians.
-Historians have indications that the relic was moved to Huesca because it was no longer safe in Rome.
+Historians have indications that the relic was moved to Huesca because it was no longer safe in Rome and its surroundings.
 The relic stayed in Huesca until the 8th century when it was moved and hidden in a cliff-side monastery (probably the Monastery of San Juan de la Peña) in Northern Spain because of the Umayyad conquests.

 However, most of the grail’s journeys between the 1st and 14th century are not confirmed and rely on theories, not historical facts.
 However, in the period that follows the 14th century, there are a lot more reliable records.
 Near the end of the 14th century, the relic became a part of the royal reliquary of King Martin of Aragon, who likely retrieved it from the Monastery of San Juan de la Peña.